Cancer stages give information on how big the primary (original) tumor is and whether it has spread to local or distant parts of the body.

 Your doctor will schedule follow-up testing for you well after you finish treatment.
 In addition to a physical examination, you might need periodic imaging tests and blood tests so your doctor can monitor any changes.

 See your doctor if you experience any of the following symptoms of recurrence:

 - coughing up blood

 - unexplained weight loss

-Other symptoms depend on where the cancer has recurred.
+Other symptoms may appear depending on where the cancer has recurred.
 For example, bone pain could signal the presence of cancer in your bones.
 New headaches could mean that cancer has recurred in the brain.

 If you’re experiencing new or unusual symptoms, tell your doctor right away.

-You don’t have to deal with lung cancer alone.
-Your family and friends probably want to be supportive but don’t always know how.
-That’s why they might say something like “let me know if you need anything.”
-So take them up on the offer with a specific request.
-This could be anything from accompanying you to an appointment to cooking a meal.
+You do not have to deal with lung cancer alone.
+Your family and friends probably want to be supportive but do not always know how.
+That’s why they might say something like, “Let me know if you need anything.”
+Take them up on the offer by making a specific request.
+This could be anything from going with you to an appointment to cooking a meal.

 For more information about lung cancer support and resources, visit: